SAP-docs/contribution-guidelines/docs/contributing.md

 We value feedback on our documentation, and want to make it possible for you to do that in a simple but structured way.

-Where feedback is possible for a page, you'll see an appropriate link at the bottom of the page, inviting you to contribute feedback.
+Where feedback is possible for a page, you'll see an appropriate link inviting you to contribute feedback.

 ![Feedback link](assets/feedback-link.png)